Master's Program Majors

 - Neonatal Nurse Practitioner

 - Nurse Anesthesia

 Only applications to the Doctor of Nursing Practice (DNP) program for Adult-Gerontology Acute Care, Adult-Gerontology Primary Care, Family (Individual Across the Lifespan), Pediatric Primary Care Nurse Practitioner, Psychiatric Primary Care Nurse Practitioner, and Adult-Gerontology and Psychiatric Mental Health Clinical Nurse Specialist areas of concentration will be accepted.
-Currently applications are not being accepted for Nursing Education and Nursing Research masters areas of concentration.
+Currently applications are not being accepted for Nursing Research masters areas of concentration.
 The Nursing Education Minor and Nursing Research Minor are available.

 The interactive online classroom, led by the excellent University of Pittsburgh faculty, provides opportunities for active learning, discussion, problem solving, debating, critical thinking, research, networking, and community building.